 Abdollahi said ICE officials told the mothers that because they weren't taking solid food, they would become mentally unfit to care for their children, and so ICE would be justified in separating their children from them.

-In addition to threats of separation and deportation, advocates said ICE officials also shut down the commissary so that the mothers would be forced to drink the jail's tap water, which has been highly chlorinated due to heavy industrial hydraulic fracturing operations in Karnes County.
+In addition to threats of separation and deportation, advocates said ICE officials also shut down the commissary so that the mothers would be forced to drink the facility's tap water, which advocates suspect has been chlorinated due to heavy industrial hydraulic fracturing operations in Karnes County.

-The mothers, who are paid $3 a day to work at the jail, typically opt to buy clean water for $2.50 at the commissary, as well as other pre-packaged snacks and microwavable food items for their children.
-Advocates and attorneys have described the standard food provided at the prison as inedible and inappropriate for the children, who have been raised eating an entirely different cuisine.
+The mothers, who are paid $3 a day to work at the detention center, typically opt to buy clean water for $2.50 at the commissary, as well as other pre-packaged snacks and microwavable food items for their children.
+Advocates and attorneys have described the standard food provided at the prison as inappropriate for the children, who have been raised eating an entirely different cuisine.

-Advocates have been reporting that children incarcerated at Karnes have been losing weight and displaying other signs of malnourishment and depression, including some children whose hair has begun to fall out "in chunks."
+Advocates have been reporting that children detained at Karnes have been losing weight and displaying other signs of malnourishment and depression, including some children whose hair has begun to fall out "in chunks."

 According to the United Nations High Commissioner for Refugees office in Washington, DC, 58 percent of the children and families fleeing violence in Central American countries have "legitimate" claims to asylum and international protections under international law.

-ICE denies the hunger strike ever occurred at the Karnes jail last week and maintains that immigrant-family detention camps do not have solitary confinement areas.
+ICE denies the hunger strike ever occurred at the Karnes detention center last week and maintains that family detention centers do not have solitary confinement areas.
 But attorneys and advocates told Truthout that confinement in the medical clinic has been used commonly as a punishment tool by Karnes officials.

 "U.S. Immigration and Customs Enforcement (ICE) fully respects the rights of all people to voice their opinion without interference, and all detainees, including those in family residential facilities such as Karnes, are permitted to do so," ICE officials wrote in a statement released to Truthout.